kg-cornell/Interactive-Lab-Hub/Final-project/final-project-readme.md

 ## What didn't work as expected?
 1. The voice commands are not recognized well when around a noisy environment.
+There were also a few times when the voice read in two commands consecutively and then executed them consecutively.
+We are not totally sure why this happened as it was difficult to replicate, but it did happen a few times so further investigation may need to be done to determine the source of this.
 2. Raspberry Pi needs a stronger batter source which could not fit well on the chassis of the car.
 Hence, we used a power cord.
 3. The voice commands do not recognize all accents.
 4. There is a delay between the time the command is delivered by the user and the time the action is executed by the Pi.
+It was difficult to implement was looping the code so that a user could keep telling it commands.
+The code could lag at times especially after being looped several times, so a more efficient way would be needed to loop for the interaction to feel smoother.
 5. The battery back for the controller and motors drains out quickly.

 ## Iterations that failed